joleys/niko-home-control-II/README.md

 * **AllOff Active Binary Sensor**, which represents the AllOffActive state.
 Be aware that this state is only updated as the button is pressed, not when all devices are off.
-* **AllOff Basic State Binary Sensor**, which represents th Basic State of the AllOff.
+* **AllOff Basic State Binary Sensor**, which represents the Basic State of the AllOff.

 ### NHC Dimmer Action